 Within the child protection domain, Insoo Kim Berg and Susan Kelly were influenced by the work of Andrew Turnell and Steve Edwards.
 Andrew and Steve were of course hugely influenced by Insoo and Susan as each body of work was published by Nortons in 1999.
 However, the two bodies of work are different in various ways, including the fact that Insoo and Susan called their approach ‘solution-building child protection practice’.

 It is also perfectly possible and acceptable by international IP standards and law for an individual or agency to take and adapt the Signs of Safety assessment and planning forms.

 A clear example of this is the Olmsted Consultation and Information Sharing Framework created and copyrighted by Sue Lohrbach when she worked at Olmsted County Child and Family Services, Minnesota.
-Sue’s framework is directly related to the Signs of Safety Assessment and Planning framework, but it is sufficiently different and unique to what Sue Lohrbach has brought to the child protection field that Andrew Turnell and Resolutions have always supported this adaptation.
+Sue’s framework is directly related to the Signs of Safety Assessment and Planning framework, but it is sufficiently different and unique to what Sue Lohrbach has brought to the child protection field that Andrew Turnell and Elia have always supported this adaptation.

-Resolutions and Andrew Turnell support professionals making such adaptations of the Signs of Safety Assessment and Planning framework as suits their purposes, but it must be emphasised that these adapted forms, frameworks and protocols CANNOT be called a Signs of Safety form or tool.
+Elia and Andrew Turnell support professionals making such adaptations of the Signs of Safety Assessment and Planning framework as suits their purposes, but it must be emphasised that these adapted forms, frameworks and protocols CANNOT be called a Signs of Safety form or tool.
 Andrew does ask that if professionals or organisations make adaptations of the Signs of Safety assessment and planning forms that they acknowledge the Signs of Safety frameworks as a source document, but cannot enforce this request.